videlais/Unofficial-Ink-Cookbook/_chapters/00/index.md

 By the end of this introduction, you will be able to:

-- Identify the target audience and prerequisites for this book
+- Identify the target audience and prerequisites for this book.
-- Recognize the style conventions used throughout the chapters
+- Recognize the style conventions used throughout the chapters.
-- Distinguish between different types of emphasis and code formatting
+- Distinguish between different types of emphasis and code formatting.

 ## Summary